nebeux/nebeux/README.md

 ## ⚡ About Me

-- 🎮 Anime enthusiast
+- 🎮 Anime enthusiast (especially this anime called Oshi no Ko)
-- 💻 Full-time coder & lifelong learner
+- 💻 Coder & Highschooler
 - 😅 I dislike TypeErrors (don’t we all?)
 - 🌱 Currently exploring: advanced Python & React projects